burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 7. Initialization Statements in if/switch/for

-The syntax for defining local variables in `if` statement was so common that in C++17, a specialized syntax for it was added in several constructions via using syntax similar to `for`, but now it's available to perform initialization in:
+The syntax for defining local variables in `if` statement was common.
+And in C++17, a specialized syntax for it was added in several constructions via using syntax similar to `for`, but now it's available to perform initialization in:
-* if
+* `if`
-* switch
+* `switch`
 * [range-based-for loop](#range-based-for-loop) statements:

 Examples: